dart-lang/sdk/pkg/front_end/testcases/dartino/README.md

 * A modification is made to a top-level method.

-* A modifiction is made to the main method, which is a special case.
+* A modification is made to the main method, which is a special case.

 * Two more selectors are added to tree-shaking, the enqueuer: 'get:bar', and 'set:bar'.